technologize/fluency-log4j-appender/README.md

     <Field name="someOtherField">Otherfield %X{traceId}</Field>
     <Field name="lookupField" pattern="%N"/>
     <!--
-      all settings are optional, see FluencyBuilderForFluentd().build(); for default values you can add as may fields as you like (or none at all) -->
+      all settings are optional, see FluencyBuilderForFluentd; for default values you can add as may fields as you like (or none at all) -->
     <FluentdConfig